arangodb/docs/3.5/tutorials-reduce-memory-footprint.md

 named below are intended for the sysctl infrastructure, meaning that they map to the `proc` filesystem as `/proc/sys/vm/overcommit_memory`.

-After studying the kernel documentation our former recommendation was to set `vm.overcommit_memory` to **2** – which we (and others) found out is **not good in all situations**.
-It seems that there is an issue with this setting in combination with the bundled memory allocator ArangoDB ships with (jemalloc) in some environments.
+A `vm.overcommit_memory` setting of **2** can cause issues in some environments in combination with the bundled memory allocator ArangoDB ships with (jemalloc).

 The allocator demands consecutive blocks of memory from the kernel, which are also mapped to on-disk blocks.
 This is done on behalf of the server process